 Teaching and learning is delivered through online sessions with a multimedia approach and interactive features such as videos, interactive graphs and tables, as well as illustrations and text.
 Learning through real-world case examples is encouraged.
-Assessment is through multiple choice questions, structured case reviews, tutor assessments and 10,000-word dissertation.
+Assessment is through multiple choice questions, structured case reviews and tutor assessments.

 Course contact details

 - +44 (0)20 3448 4109